-A 35 year old piano salesman suffered a nasty shoulder injury at work a year earlier, then his shoulder “froze”.
-Any kind of movement invoked pain so he was unable to sleep, and working was very difficult.
+A 35 year old piano salesman suffered a nasty shoulder injury at work a year earlier, then suddenly, his shoulder “froze”.
+Any kind of movement invoked severe pain.
+He was unable to sleep, and working at his job was difficult.
 Steroid injections and physiotherapy provided some temporary relief but had no effect on improving shoulder movement.

-His problem had been diagnosed as "shoulder impingement syndrome”, and he was due to have corrective surgery in 5 weeks.
+His problem had been diagnosed as "shoulder impingement syndrome".
+He was due to have corrective surgery within a month.

 What is "shoulder impingement/rotator cuff syndrome"?

-It is a common problem thought to be caused by the pinching of one of the shoulder tendons between the top of the humerus (upper arm) and the part of the shoulder blade (acromion) that overlies this area.
+A common injury thought to be caused by the pinching of shoulder tendons between the top of the humerus (upper arm) and the part of the shoulder blade (acromion) that overlies this area.
 (See diagram).

-On examination, the audible, palpable crunching sound suggested that impingement might not be the problem because I have seen wheatgrass loosen up stiff osteoarthritic joints by softening or relaxing the tissues around the joint – often within 10 to 20 minutes.
-So, it is not necessarily roughened joint surfaces but soft tissue - muscles, tendons etc. around the joint that compromise movement and cause pain.
+On examination, the audible, palpable crunching sound suggested that impingement might not be the cause of his problem.
+Having seen wheatgrass loosen up stiff osteoarthritic joints by softening or relaxing the tissues around the joint (usually within 10 to 20 minutes), often it is the soft tissue - muscles, tendons etc. - around the joint that compromise movement and cause pain.

-The next day, the patient had enjoyed his first painless night's sleep for a year and his shoulder movements were now normal.
-Understandably, he couldn't see why he needed an operation, so I suggested he ask his orthopedic surgeon for a review.
+When reviewed the next day, the patient had enjoyed his first painless night's sleep for a year and his shoulder movements had returned to normal.
+Understandably, he couldn't see why he needed an operation, so I suggested he ask his orthopedic surgeon to review his situation.
 For some unexplained reason, the operation went ahead.